williaz/TechRefresher/Core_Spring.md

 - Mockito and EasyMock allows for dynamic creation of mock objects that can be used to mock collaborators of class(es) under test that are external to the system or trusted.
 - you may have a facade over some remote service that is unavailable during development.
 Mocking can also be useful when you want to simulate failures that might be hard to trigger in a real environment.

+- 1. used a mocking lib to genrate a mock
+  - impl the dep interface on-the-fly
+- 2. record the mock with expoectation of how be used for a scenario
+  - what method will be called
+  - what return value
+- 3. exercise the scenario
+- 4. verify mock expectation were met

 ### How is @ContextConfiguration used?
 - @ContextConfiguration defines **class-level** metadata that is used to determine how to load and configure an **ApplicationContext** for integration tests.
 Specifically, @ContextConfiguration declares the application context **resource locations or the component classes** used to load the context.